oracle-livelabs/converged/microservices-with-converged-db/micronaut/micronaut.md

     sdk use java 22.0.2-graal
     </copy>
     ```
-   **Note: You must end your current Cloud Shell session, and start a new session to have it reflected after running the commands above.
+   **Note: You must end your curre3nt Cloud Shell session, and start a new session to have it reflected after running the commands above.
 You can do this by selecting `Actions` in the upper left of the Cloud Shell and `Restart`.
 Then, run the commands below to confirm Java 22 as your current version.

     ```
     <copy>